June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 </div>
 <a href="NormalizedComparison.png" target="_blank">View Image in New Tab</a>

-# 6) Racial Disparities
+# Racial Disparities

 The data for each country use different demographic groupings so we can't directly compare between all groups.
 Three demographic groups: White, Black, and Indigenous are recorded by each.
 * Whites are the majority in both countries, while black and indigenous people disproportionately impacted by police killings on both sides of the border.

-The PIDR for Indigenous and Black people are much higher than for white people in both Canada and the United States.
-The overall rates for each racial group are higher in the US than Canada.
+* The death rates for Indigenous and Black people are much higher than for White people in both Canada and the United States.
+The overall rates for each group are higher in the United States.

 <div style="overflow: hidden;
   padding-top: 56.25%;